4d/docs/website/translated_docs/pt/API/EntitySelectionClass.md

 #### Descrição

-The `.toCollection()` function <!-- REF #EntitySelectionClass.toCollection().Summary -->creates and returns a collection where each element is an object containing a set of properties and values <!-- END REF -->corresponding to the attribute names and values for the entity selection.
+The `.toCollection()` function <!-- REF #EntitySelectionClass.toCollection().
+Summary -->creates and returns a collection where each element is an object containing a set of properties and values <!-- END REF -->corresponding to the attribute names and values for the entity selection.

 If no filter parameter is passed or the first parameter contains an empty string or "*", all the attributes are extracted.
 Attributes with [kind](DataClassAttributeClass.md#kind) property as "relatedEntity" are extracted with the simple form: an object with property \_\_KEY (primary key).
 Attributes with kind property as "relatedEntities" are not extracted.